jakewins/4fq/README.md

     4FQ:
     139 ns/op

-Obviously this is a meaningless number, outside of the fact that your use case is likely different, and it's a micro benchmark of a component that is usually not a bottleneck in the first place, and to my knowledge the go benchmark suite does not account for coordinated omission, so real-world performance will be higher latencies.
+Obviously this is a meaningless number.
+Your use case is likely different, it's a micro benchmark of a component that is usually not a bottleneck in the first place, and to my knowledge the go benchmark suite does not account for coordinated omission, so real-world performance will see higher latencies.

 However, it's a starting point to make a claim that, for my use case, this is substantially faster than Channels.
+Which in turn means that others with similar use cases might benefit as well.

 ## Technical details